Petlja/PSIML/workshops/intro_to_tensorflow/tf_playground/readme.md

 There are four main parts of the workshop:
 * **Dataset** - generate - split - visualize
 * **Model** - create tf.Graph with network
-* **Training** - train Model on Dataset - output - accuracy
+* **Training** - train Model on dataset - output - accuracy
 * **TensorBoard** - graph - loss - accuracy - output

 ### Dataset
 All dataset logic is in `data.py` file.
 You don't *need* to look into the code, as it's mostly Python/NumPy/MatplotLib.

-Datasets are generated similar to those seen in Playground, they contain set of 2D points labeled with two classes (ploted in different color).
+Datasets are generated similar to those seen in Playground, they contain set of 2D points labeled with two classes (plotted in different color).
 You can generate following datasets:
 * Gaussian - `generate_data_gauss(numSamples, noise)`